Find the constraint.

 Not sure which workflow is costing you most?

-Start with a short Lead Leakage Review.
-We will check whether your follow-up system is the real problem before recommending a sprint or service.
+Start with a short Revenue Constraint Review.
+We will check whether the monitor is the right first step before recommending a service.

 No CRM migration pitch.
 No long-term commitment from the first review.